 3. Sticky Rice with Mango

 Sticky Rice with Mango and sweet coconut sauce is not the same, ever, as in Bangkoks street.
-But on the Thai-Wiese, there is a lady who prepares fresh, Thai mangos (not the ones that come in plastic already).
+But on the Thai-Wiese, there is a lady who prepares fresh, proper Thai mangos (not the ones that come in plastic already).
 Make sure you get a fresh one cut up and served and not one that has been stewing in the sun for a few hours.